Let’s face some hard truths first.

 As you can see, the quality of your content is essential, which is nothing new.
-However, it may be surprising to you how much that quality is determined by how your page is rendered.
+However, it may be surprising how much that quality is determined by how your page is rendered.

 Rendering – a search engine’s perspective

-This article is a summary of our research and findings of our subjective interpretation of how Google approaches rendering.
+This article summarizes our research and findings of our subjective interpretation of how Google approaches rendering.
 We will be updating this article with new findings as our research progresses.

 Rendering is essential for Google and other search engines to see and understand our website’s content and layout.
 Without rendering, your content doesn’t exist online.
-We are way past the times when you could see your content by simply looking into the HTML code of the website.
+We are way past the times when you could see your content by simply looking into the website’s HTML code.